opark03/ds2006-park-olivia/HW 8/HW8.md

 This is an example of seeing versus doing.
-Taking the toxic medicine may result in more people experiecning migranes, but it does not mean that not taking toxic treatment will decrease mirganes
+Taking the toxic medicine may result in more people experiecning migranes, but it does not mean that not taking toxic treatment will increase mirganes.
+Therefore, we cannot conclude anything about more more toxic treatment because we do not have enough information.